Taxes and VAT

 ▪ Any entity paying emoluments/pensions/fees to an employee or Director

-An Individual must have a PPSN to register (Public Private Service Number) The PPSN is allocated by the Department of Social Protection .
+An individual must have a PPSN (Personal Public Service Number) to register for tax.
+The PPSN is allocated by the Department of Employment Affairs and Social Protection.
+Appointments to apply for a PPSN can be made through their website, MyWelfare.

 Who is obliged to register for VAT?